How To Easily Get Rid Of Roaches Without Ever Using Foggers

 Fogging or bombing roaches creates a long-term problem for you and your loved ones that will not go away.
 It will also unnecessarily expose you, your family, and your pets to insecticides.

 Identify The Type Of Roach In Your Home

-The best way to get rid of cockroaches is completely dependant on the type for cockroach that you are dealing with on your property.
-The product you’ll want to use instead of a cockroach fogger depends on the type of roach in your home.
+The best way to get rid of cockroaches depends on the type of cockroach that you have in your home.
 While there are many species, to keep it simple we’ll only go over the two most common.
 If they are very big and scary looking, it’s probably an American Cockroach, often called a Palmetto Bug.
 If they seem to be smaller roaches that seem to be coming from the cabinets and appliances in your kitchen, it’s probably a German Cockroach.

 The Best Way To Get Rid Of Cockroaches

-Hopefully at this point we’ve convinced you not to use one of these bug bombs on cockroaches in your South Florida home or business.
+Hopefully, at this point we’ve convinced you not to use one of these bug bombs on cockroaches in your home or business.
 The “spray and pray” method is just not effective.
 It will actually make the problem worse, so it’s a complete waste of time and money.
 Instead, the best way to get rid of roaches is to actually target the places they are hiding at in your home.
-Are you unsure of how to do so?
-Simply contact us at Native Pest management, your source for South Florida cockroach control.
+If you need help, simply contact us at Native Pest management.

 If you are positive it’s those big American Cockroaches you are seeing, think about how many you are seeing a week.
 If you see them daily, they are most likely coming from your sewer/septic system.
 If you see them only a couple times a month, it is more likely there is an exterior entry point they are entering your home from.